-As a general rule prime all bar substrate and under coat all trim.
+As a general rule prime all bare substrate and under coat all gloss enamel.

 Tint it up to match so the top coats have better coverage power

-Record the brand, color name, and where it was used.
+Record the brand, colour name, and where it was used.
 This will help in buying more paint or doing your touch-ups easier.

 - Soak your brush for a couple of minutes in water before you start and flick out the water, this will stop the paint drying out up the bristles.

 - Check your brush, pot, roller sleeve and tray for contaminants.